theoutfield/sc_sncn_motorcontrol/module_profiles/doc/index.rst

 5. Outside your IFM tile, instantiate the Service.
 For that, first you will have to fill up your Service configuration and provide interfaces to your position feedback sensor Service and Torque Control Service.

-6. Now you can perform calls to the Motion Control Service (which uses the functions of module_controllers) through the interfaces connected to it.
+6. Now you can perform calls to the Motion Control Service (which uses the functions of module_profiles) through the interfaces connected to it.
 You can do this at whichever other core.

     .. code-block:: c